 Isaiah 12:6 Shout aloud and sing for joy, people of Zion, for great is the Holy One of Israel who is among you.

 Proverbs 10:28 The prospect of the righteous is joy, but the hopes of the wicked come to nothing.

 “Gandalf!
 I thought you were dead!
 But then I thought I was dead myself.
 Is everything sad going to become untrue?
 What’s happened to the world?”
 “A great Shadow has departed,” said Gandalf, and then he laughed and the sound was like music, or like water in a parched land; and as he listened the thought came to Sam that he had not heard laughter, the pure sound of merriment, for days upon days without count. — Tolkien, The Return of the King

 Resilient people are, all things considered, thankful to be alive.
-This is also a noteworthy feature of survivor psychology.
-Adversity brings into focus the reality that another day is a gift, not to be taken for granted; and furthermore, that each day brings its own gifts.
+This is also a noteworthy feature in survivor psychology.
+Adversity focuses the reality that another day is a gift not to be taken for granted, and also, that each day brings its own gifts.

 The resilient take notice.